-Business Studies helps you to make wise decisions concerning the everyday business of living.
-It gives you a better understanding of the world of work.
-It encourages you to think about how and why people start up in business and why you too might consider starting a business.
+Business Studies helps students learn how to make informed decisions in the everyday business of living.
+It gives a better understanding of the world of work.
+It encourages students to think about how and why people start up in business and why they should consider being their own entrepreneur.

-o Good communication skills such as letter writing and report writing
+- Good communication skills such as presenting, letter writing and report writing

 Is learning Business Studies anything like what I did in primary school?